-- if the person who transfers the land to you is under 67 years of age at the date they transfer the land
+- the person who transfers the land to you must be under 67 years of age at the date they transfer the land

-- where there are co-owners of the land, if they are all under 67
+- where there are co-owners of the land, they must all be under 67.

 Related persons include lineal descendants, civil partners, the civil partner of a parent and adopted children.
 You should check the full list of related persons who qualify in Schedule 1 of the Stamp Duty Tax and Duty Manual.

 - farm the land for at least six years

 - lease it for at least six years to someone who will farm it.

 If you are farming the land, you must:

 - hold a specified qualification or obtain it within a period of four years from the date you get the land

 - spend at least 50% of your time farming land (including this land transfer).